pandmi/jobzilla_ai/README.md

 Cover letter generation: https://jzl-api-v7otpcjevq-lz.a.run.app/?length=500&temperature=0.7&prefix=

-(For customized letter creation as prefx varibale should be used "~Job Titke~skill1, skill2, skill3")
+(For customized letter creation as prefx varibale should be used ~Job Title~skill1, skill2, skill3)

 # Jobzilla - AI - deep dive into creation workflow